anhquan99/markdown/Technical/Computer fundamental/Algorithms and data structure/Data structure/Tree/Trie.md

 - Each trie has an empty root node, with links to other nodes.
 - Each node of a trie represents a string and each edge represent a character.
 - Every node consists of an array of pointers, with each index represent a character and a flag to indicate if any string ends at the current node.
+# Advantages
+- Fast search.
+- Space-efficient.
+- Efficient insertion and deletion.
+- Compact representation.
+# Disadvantages
+- Need a lot of memory for storing the string.

   # Operations
   - `Insert`